-Herbal Treatments For Hair Loss – Do They Work?
+Herbal Treatments For Hair Loss – Top 5 Hair Growth Remedies

 Lots of us spend a small fortune on hair products in order to make our hair look its best.
-Some of us are desperate to halt hair loss or cause new hairs to grow, so end up trying loads of different shampoos and products in an effort to stop thinning hair.
+Some of us are desperate to stop hair loss or cause new hairs to grow, so we end up trying loads of different herbal treatments for hair loss in an effort to stop thinning hair.

 Hair loss is largely down to genetic factors, but other things can cause hair loss such as medication, hormones, nutrition, and thyroid disease.
 A sudden shock or stressful event could be the instigator of hair falling out.
 This type of hair loss typically shows up 3 months after the event and rights itself a few months after that.

-It can be difficult to tell which products will work and which don't, especially if you expect fast results or try multiple treatments at once.
-Most treatments take time to work and shouldn't be used at the same time as other treatments, as you could increase your risk of side effects.
+It can be difficult to tell which products will work and which won't, especially if you expect fast results or try multiple treatments at once.
+Most remedies and herbal treatments for hair loss take time to work and shouldn't be used at the same time as other treatments, as you could increase your risk of side effects.

-If you have concerns about why you are losing hair it is wise to see a doctor or healthcare professional before trying herbal remedies or prescription-based products.
+If you have concerns about why you are losing hair it is wise to see a doctor or healthcare professional before trying herbal treatments for hair loss or prescription-based products.

 Here are a few natural hair loss remedies you could try to stop thinning and regrow hair:

-• Polygonum Multiflorum – This Chinese herb has been in use for hundreds of years to reduce hair loss as well as promote hair growth, and is even said to restore hair to its natural color.
-There hasn't been any concrete scientific evidence behind it however, just anecdotal evidence.
+2. Polygonum Multiflorum – This Chinese herb has been in use for hundreds of years to reduce hair loss as well as promote hair growth, and is even said to restore hair to its natural color.
+There hasn't been any concrete scientific evidence behind it, however, just anecdotal evidence.

-• Topical aromatherapy applications – The theory behind aromatherapy use for hair loss is that by massaging the scalp with certain oils like lavender and rosemary, you stimulate blood flow in the scalp which aims to make follicles healthier.
-Although its probably the act of massaging rather than the essential oils used that has the benefits.
+3. Topical aromatherapy applications – The theory behind aromatherapy use for hair loss is that by massaging the scalp with certain oils like lavender and rosemary, you stimulate blood flow in the scalp which aims to make follicles healthier.
+However, it's probably the act of massaging rather than the essential oils used that has the benefits.

-• Har Vokse – A powerful all in one hair loss prevention and hair regrowth product that has a spray that contains herbal ingredients like green tea and Centella Asiatica.
-It has undergone rigorous clinical testing to ensure it really does work for stopping balding in its tracks in both men and women.
+5. Folexin– A powerful all-in-one hair loss prevention and hair regrowth product that has a supplement that contains natural ingredients like vitamin B complex and Biotin.
+The individual ingredients have undergone testing to ensure they really do work for stopping balding in its tracks in both men and women.

 Comments 2